polilluminato/eobot-api/README.md

   }
 });
 ```
-All the callbacks have got this structure
+All callbacks have got this structure
 ```javascript
 /*
 * @return {Boolean} response: result of the call.